MaddyGuthridge/Universal-Controller-Script/docs/contributing/devices/value_strategy.md

 ## `Data1Strategy`

 Gets the value from the data1 value of the event.
-This is used by some events such as channel aftertouch which don't give a data2 value.
+This is used by some events such as channel after-touch which don't give a data2 value.

 ## `TwosComplimentDeltaStrategy`